Stumptown Coffee Kyoto: Where Third-Wave Coffee Meets Ace Hotel Design

 • Croissant: Delicately flaky, richly buttery, and wonderfully aromatic—a perennial favorite among visitors.

-After reading all this, I quietly made my own “next-visit list”: in summer, it’ll be a cold brew paired with a yuzu donut; in winter, maybe a gingerbread latte with a black shichimi cookie.
-I guess I’ve already lined up the perfect excuses for my next afternoon stop here in Kyoto.
+After reading all this, I quietly made my own “next-visit list”: in summer, a cold brew paired with a yuzu donut; in winter, perhaps a gingerbread latte with a black shichimi cookie.
+It feels like I’ve already planned my next few afternoons here in Kyoto.

 Stumptown Coffee Kyoto at Ace Hotel | Shop Information